Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Standard Libraries.md

 ```

 ### math.random(?min:Int, ?max:Int)
 Randomize a random number <ins>between the minimum to maximum values</ins>.
-This function uses <ins>psuedo-random number generator (PRNG)</ins> it basically uses a seed for a number pattern.
-Which makes it not "truly random" becuase when you run the function it will <ins>return the exact same number pattern</ins>.
+This function uses <ins>Pseudo-random Number Generator (PRNG)</ins> it basically uses a seed for a number pattern.
+Which makes it not "truly random" because when you run the function it will <ins>return the exact same number pattern</ins>.
 Because it <ins>uses the same seed</ins> that the `math.random()` function uses.

 Now if you don't like this to happen either use. <ins>`getRandomInt()` or `getRandomFloat()` functions</ins>, which functions as the same as `math.random()` function but more random.
 Or use <ins>`math.randomseed()` function</ins> that changes the seed of the `math.random` function.